jghauser/papis.nvim/README.md

 -- Defines citation formats for various filetypes.
 They define how citation strings -- are parsed and formatted when inserted.
 For each filetype, we may define:
 -- - `start_str`: Precedes the citation.
--- - `start_str_alt`: Alternatives of start string.
-Used only for parsing.
+-- - `start_pattern`: Alternative lua pattern for more complex parsing.
 -- - `end_str`: Appended after the citation.
 -- - `ref_prefix`: Precedes each `ref` in a citation.
 -- - `separator_str`: Gets added between `ref`s if there are multiple in a citation.